 What is Atherosclerosis?

-Arteries are blood vessels which carry oxygen-rich blood from the heart to the entire body.
-Atherosclerosis is the enemy of healthy arteries.
+Arteries carry oxygen-rich blood from the heart to the entire body.
+Atherosclerosis is damage of the artery wall due to inflammation.

-The artery is divided into three separate part: the outer layer comprised of connective tissue made of collagen fibers, the middle layer known as the media made of smooth muscle and elastic fibers, and the inner layer known as the intima made of endothelial cells.
-During the Carotid Intima Media Thickness ultrasound we are looking for inflammation and plaque in the intima and media layers.
+The artery wall has 3 layers: the outer layer comprised of connective tissue; the middle layer known as the media made of smooth muscle and elastic fibers; and the inner layer known as the intima made of endothelial cells.

 Atherosclerosis and its progression is not inevitable as we age.
 Using new science, new tests and new treatments, we can halt or regress the disease in our arteries.
-We can act early and effectively.
-Our priority is prevention of arterial disease.
+We reverse arterial disease.
+We reduce the risk of heart attack and stroke.